 What Is a Schedule K-1 Tax Form?

 A Schedule K-1 Tax Form is used to report a partner’s share of a business’s income, credits, deductions etc. The business must be a partnership business structure.
 It is not filed with a partner’s tax return, unless the IRS requires you to do so.

-The partner may need to pay tax on their share of the partnership income by reporting it on their tax return.
-A partner can also claim any losses or deductions from the business on their tax return, though you may be able to claim less than reported on Schedule K-1.
+The partner may need to pay tax on their share of the partnership income by reporting it on their individual tax return.
+A partner can also claim any losses or deductions from the business on their tax return, though there may be limitations to how much you can claim.